 Perivascular inflammation is associated with gadolinium-enhancing lesions on MRI.
-Smaller nodular lesions enhance from the center outward; ring-shaped lesions enhance centripetally over 30 minutes (Gaitan et al 2011).
 Ring-enhancing lesions on MRI are areas of new inflammation, consisting largely of a sharp border of macrophages that secrete TNF-alpha, some T cells, oligodendroglia with DNA fragmentation, and axonal loss.
-This ring surrounds older lesions and is characterized by protein leakage (blood-brain barrier breakdown), isointense T1, and hyperintense T2 MRI (Bruck et al 1997).
+This ring surrounds older lesions, and is characterized by protein leakage (blood-brain barrier breakdown), MRI T1 isointensity, and T2 hyperintensity (Bruck et al 1997).
 T2 activity persists for 10 weeks after contrast enhancement, suggesting it measures degeneration and repair.
-Small T2 lesions are disproportionately more damaging than large ones (Meier et al 2007).
+Smaller T2 lesions are disproportionately more damaging than larger ones (Meier et al 2007).
 Ring-enhancing lesions correspond to pattern I and II lesions described above.
 Demyelinated or remyelinating lesions have less inflammation, significant axonal loss, and modest blood-brain barrier breakdown.
 They are hypointense on T1 (less so with remyelination) and hyperintense on T2, and are variably enhancing (Bruck et al 1997).
 T2 signal is from edema; T1 hypointensity is from axonal loss, myelin loss, edema, and widening of the extracellular space.

 Although MRI films are a dramatic way to show CNS lesions to patients, there are caveats for using MRI as a biological marker for multiple sclerosis.
 The T2 edema signal alone can’t differentiate between demyelinated and partially myelinated lesions.
 Two of nine T2 MRI lesions show no demyelination on postmortem analysis (Barkhof et al 2003).
 Lesions in many parts of the brain are clinically silent.
 Correlation between T2 lesions and clinical symptoms is poor (r = 0.2 to 0.3; less than 6% of the variance) (“clinico-tomographic dissociation”).
 In 1354 placebo-treated relapsing-remitting patients from 45 clinical trials and natural history databases, T2 total lesion load did not predict change in disability from baseline to trials’ end (Daumer et al 2009).
 There was a small predictive effect of total lesion load on disability in secondary progressive multiple sclerosis (r = 0.21).
 Gd+ lesions did not predict relapses.
 T1 black holes, a measure of lost axons, correlate well with spinal cord atrophy and also with clinical deterioration in secondary progressive multiple sclerosis (r = 0.8) (Barkhof 1999), but not in relapsing-remitting multiple sclerosis (r = 0.3) (Simon et al 2000).
 Glatiramer acetate and IFN-beta reduce the chance that black holes will become permanent (Filippi et al 2001; 2011), and IFN-beta prevents them ab initio.

-Gd+ lesions are most common early in the course of multiple sclerosis and in relapsing forms of multiple sclerosis compared to primary progressive disease.
+Gd+ lesions are more common early in the course of multiple sclerosis, and they are more common in relapsing forms of multiple sclerosis compared to primary progressive disease.
 Multiple new and reactivated old Gd+ lesions appear in concert during disease activity.
 Occasional new T2 lesions may arise without enhancement, especially in periventricular areas (Lee et al 1999).
 Two or more Gd+ lesions strongly predict the development of multiple sclerosis (96%) after an isolated clinical attack (Group CHAMPS 2002).
 Long-duration Gd+ lesions are most likely to evolve into a hypointense T1 MRI lesion.
 However, Gd-enhancing lesions are only modest predictors of a worse clinical course.
 Changes in therapy must be made in the context of clinical patterns and not simply based on Gd+ lesions.
 After Gd-positive scans in untreated patients, the number of contrast-enhancing lesions falls at 3 months by 4%, at 6 months by 29%, and at 9 months by 48% (Zhao et al 2008).
-Cholesterol increases by 4.4% for each gadolinium-enhancing MRI lesion (Pantano et al 2001).

 Lesion location sometimes determines clinical symptoms.
 Patients with “benign multiple sclerosis” and those with severe disability can have similar brain atrophy and N-acetyl aspartate content.
 The disabled group often has significant atrophy at the second cervical cord level (Brass et al 2004).
 Some patients with primary progressive multiple sclerosis have only diffuse MRI abnormalities in brain and cord (“dirty white matter”) (Zwemmer et al 2008).
 This represents ongoing inflammation and significant axonal pathology.

 The rate of brain atrophy is increased up to 10-fold in multiple sclerosis.
-Atrophy is caused by loss of neurons and axons, with some contribution from damaged oligodendroglia and myelin.
-Dehydration for 16 hours reduces brain volume by 0.55% and can confound measurement of atrophy.
+Atrophy is caused by loss of neurons and axons, with some contribution from damage to oligodendroglia and myelin.
+Dehydration can confound measurement of atrophy; dehydration for 16 hours reduces brain volume by 0.55%.
 Studies do not account for possible diuretic effects of interferons.
 Gd+ lesions often do not predict brain atrophy (Saindane et al 2000), but are more predictive of future atrophy when they are ring-enhancing with central contrast pallor (Leist 2001) and when they are present at onset of multiple sclerosis (Simon et al 2000).
 T2 lesions do not predict cord atrophy (Bergers et al 2002).
-The intercaudate nucleus distance correlates better with loss of clinical function (brain atrophy versus disability, r = 0.67; versus cognitive function, r = -0.42).
-Cord atrophy correlates best with clinical disability and poor walking; deep gray atrophy correlates with slowed cognition.
-In early relapsing-remitting multiple sclerosis, gray matter atrophy on MRI is twice that of normal controls (Tiberio et al 2005).
+Newer MRI measures, such as the inter-caudate nucleus ratio, correlate better with loss of clinical function (brain atrophy versus disability, r = 0.67; versus cognitive function, r = -0.42).
+Cord atrophy may correlate best with clinical disability and poor walking; deep gray atrophy correlates with slowed cognition.
+In early relapsing-remitting multiple sclerosis, gray matter atrophy on MRI is seen at twice the normal rate (Tiberio et al 2005).
 Gray matter atrophy includes cortex (especially in deep sulci), thalamus, and hippocampus (CA1 and subiculum).
 Hippocampal volume loss is associated with high cortisol and depression in multiple sclerosis.
 Cigarette smoking correlates with lower brain volume and trends with faster progression (Durfee et al 2008).
 Atrophy is potently slowed by IFN-beta, glatiramer, and natalizumab therapy.

 Magnetic resonance spectroscopy detects constituents of neurons and glial cells.
+The corpus callosum and normal appearing white matter are sensitive sites for this analysis.
 N-acetyl-aspartate is part of an osmoregulatory molecular water pump, synthesized by neurons (Baslow 2002).
 It is a marker of neuronal and axonal function but not necessarily of neuronal loss.
 N-acetyl aspartate concentrations are high in mast cells and present in oligodendroglia; this could confuse magnetic resonance spectroscopy readings of presumed neuron and axon integrity.
 Early in multiple sclerosis, “normal-appearing white matter” as well as thalamic and cortical gray matter have decreased N-acetylaspartate (Chard et al 2002; Filippi et al 2003).
-Decreased N-acetylaspartate correlates with the number of clinical relapses over the preceding 2 years (Parry et al 2003), suggesting that N-acetylaspartate forecasts prognosis even before T2 lesions are visible, and before detectable inflammation.
+The N-acetylaspartate decrease correlates with the number of clinical relapses over the preceding 2 years (Parry et al 2003), suggesting that N-acetylaspartate forecasts prognosis even before T2 lesions are visible, and before detectable inflammation.
 Loss of N-acetyl aspartate precedes atrophy and strongly correlates with disability (Bjartmar and Trapp 2001), fatigue, lateralized cognitive dysfunction, and abnormal visual evoked potentials.
 A fall in cortical N-acetyl aspartate correlates with disability in primary progressive multiple sclerosis (Sastre-Garriga et al 2005).
 Periventricular N-acetylaspartate falls with progression and is lowest in secondary progressive multiple sclerosis (Matthews et al 1996), more than in primary progressive disease.
 Levels continue to fall in untreated patients, but rise back toward normal in affected areas after 6 months of IFN-beta therapy (Narayanan et al 2001).
 Thus, metabolic disturbances and axonal shrinkage may be reversible.